Customer service and support is a crucial department that can determine -- for better or worse -- the success of an organization.

 - Cloud contact center.
 On the other hand, a cloud contact center relies on a public cloud managed by a third-party vendor.
 The faster implementation and the little to no upgrade or maintenance costs are major selling points.

 - Hybrid contact center.
-As its name implies, a hybrid approach incorporates both on-premises and cloud-based contact center technology.
+As its name implies, a hybrid approach incorporates on-premises and cloud-based contact center technology.

 The future of customer service